HOPE028/CCC/README.md

 # CCC

 The problems on the CCC contest I have worked on.
-I will use this repository as a place to document my work and add ways of improving it.
+I will use this repository as a place to document my work (and add ways of improving it).